-Each year more than 350 thousand Americans have been admitted to the hospital with pancreatitis.
+Each year, more than 350 thousand Americans have been admitted to the hospital with pancreatitis.
 This may not seem like much, but this condition is on the rise.
 In other words, every year it is (a lot) more hospitalizations.
-Also in children and this is worrisome because this condition is very rare in children.
-All this makes it important for everyone to know how to recognize pancreatitis and what you should do next, in case you have it.
+Also in children, and this is worrisome because this condition is rare in children.
+All this makes it important for everyone to know how to recognize it and what you should do next, in case you have it.

 What Is Pancreatitis?